-The Department of Geography and Geology offers graduate teaching assistantships (GTAs) to students enrolled in the Master of Science in Geoscience program.
+The Department of Earth and Ocean Sciences offers graduate teaching assistantships (GTAs) to students enrolled in the Master of Science in Geoscience program.
 Students must request these assistantships on the application, and selection will be based on an evaluation of academic records, entrance examination results, recommendations, experience, and other relevant criteria.
 Each graduate teaching assistant will be assigned duties and evaluated by the lab coordinator and graduate coordinator.

 The duties of assistantships will require 20 hours per week, including time spent in laboratories and in preparation.
 Duties will generally involve preparing for and helping in the teaching of two 100-, 200- or possibly 300-level laboratories and/or performing preparation work for the laboratory.
 Other duties will be assigned as appropriate.
 GTAs are required to be on campus and available for work assignments one week prior to the beginning of classes, and to remain on campus through the period of final examinations.
 Arrival delays or early departures must be approved by the department chair.

 Graduate teaching assistantships are typically awarded for one academic year.
 Master's students may normally expect to have an assistantship for a second year.
 However, this is based on continued availability of state funding AS WELL AS evidence of quality performance as a graduate teaching assistant and that satisfactory progress towards the completion of the appropriate degree has been made by the student.
 Students failing to perform their duties satisfactorily may have their assistantship revoked any time.
 Continuation of the GTA past the second year is sometimes permissible but not guaranteed.

 Research assistantships are typically awarded for one academic year.
 However, under certain circumstances, research assistantships are awarded for a given semester or for the summer based on funds allocated in federal, state or private research grants of the faculty.